 Provision of forecast data

 1.16.
-TOs are required to provide forecast expenditure profiles, where applicable, for all 5 years of the RIIO-T2 price control.
-Forecasts represent the TOs best view following its best endeavours to take account of all relevant internal and external factors.
+Licensees are required to provide forecast expenditure profiles, where applicable, for all 5 years of the RIIO-T2 price control.
+Forecasts represent the licensees best view following its best endeavours to take account of all relevant internal and external factors.

 Form of submission

 1.17.
-Instructions for the electronic submission of the workbooks will be circulated to each TO’s regulation manager in advance of each submission deadline.
+Instructions for the electronic submission of the workbooks will be circulated to each licensee’s regulation manager in advance of each submission deadline.
 However, if there is any doubt about the method of submission, the licensee must contact Ofgem.

 Structure of this document